-Remember, all PCs in this phase and future phases should be logging up to the Analytics service, so you can collect telemetry about device and app health as well as bandwidth savings from Delivery Optimization and use of Windows Hello login.
+Remember, all PCs in this phase and future phases should be logging up to the Analytics service, so you can collect diagnostic data about device and app health as well as bandwidth savings from Delivery Optimization and use of Windows Hello login.

 For this phase it is especially important to communicate changes and help users take advantage of new capabilities.
 Users can often de-prioritize or ignore email or other communications coming from IT – so it helps to meet with management to get their help in communicating change and drive adoption of new tools and technology.